Skip to content

 return excel_data

-The files parameter is automatically filled by the DataFlux Func system, with the following content:
+The files parameter is automatically filled in by the DataFlux Func system, and its contents are as follows:

 JSON